remcoros/lnd-startos/docs/instructions.md

 ## Dependencies

 LND on the Embassy requires a full archival Bitcoin node to function.
-Since your Embassy Bitcoin node is pruned by default, an additional service, Bitcoin Proxy, is also required.
+If you have enabled pruning for your bitcoin node, an additional service, Bitcoin Proxy, is also required.

 ## LND Config